Eamonn Holmes

 Eamonn Holmes (/ˈeɪmən/; born 3 December 1959) is a Northern Irish broadcaster and journalist.

-He co-presented the breakfast television show GMTV (1993–2005) for ITV, before presenting Sunrise (2005–2016) for Sky News.
-Holmes co-presented ITV's This Morning (2006–2021) with his then-wife Ruth Langsford on Fridays and during the school holidays.
-In January 2022, he joined GB News to present its breakfast programme alongside Isabel Webster.
-He has also presented How the Other Half Lives (2015–2019) and It's Not Me, It's You (2016) for Channel 5.
+Holmes co-presented ITV's breakfast programme for GMTV from 1993 to 2005, before presenting Sunrise on Sky News between 2005 and 2016.
+From 2006 to 2021 he co-presented ITV's This Morning with his then-wife Ruth Langsford on Fridays and also during school holidays.
+In 2022 he began presenting the breakfast programme on GB News, originally alongside Isabel Webster.
+Holmes has also fronted a range of factual and entertainment series, including How the Other Half Lives (2015–2019) and It's Not Me, It's You (2016) for Channel 5.

 Holmes was appointed Officer of the Order of the British Empire (OBE) for services to broadcasting in the 2018 New Year Honours.
-He is an advocate for numerous charities and causes, including Dogs Trust, Variety GB and Northern Ireland Kidney Patients' Association.
+He supports several charities, including Dogs Trust, Variety GB, and the Northern Ireland Kidney Patients' Association.

 Early life and education

-Holmes was educated at Holy Family Primary School and attended St Malachy's College, Belfast, and the Dublin College of Business Studies.
+Eamonn Holmes was born on 3 December 1959 in Belfast, Northern Ireland.
+He was educated at Holy Family Primary School and St Malachy's College, Belfast, before attending the Dublin College of Business Studies.

 Career

 Early career

-Holmes' first job in broadcasting, was in 1979, when he joined Ulster Television (UTV), as a host and reporter for the station's Farming Ulster programme.
-Afterwards, he teamed up with Ulster Television's sports reporters, Leslie Dawes (1922–2014) and Jackie Fullerton, to assist in covering sporting events in the region.
+Holmes' first job in broadcasting was in 1979, when he joined Ulster Television (UTV) as a host and reporter for the station's Farming Ulster programme.
+He later worked with UTV sports reporters Leslie Dawes and Jackie Fullerton, assisting in coverage of sporting events across the region.

-In 1982, Holmes was moved into news and current affairs reporting when he was tasked to anchor Ulster Television's flagship Good Evening Ulster programme.
-Holmes succeeded Gloria Hunniford, who had presented the show since its launch in 1979.
+In September 1982, Holmes moved into news and current affairs when he was appointed anchor of UTV's flagship programme Good Evening Ulster programme.
+He succeeded Gary Gillespie and Gerry Kelly, who had replaced Gloria Hunniford earlier that year.
+Hunniford had presented the programme since its launch in 1979.

-In addition to his news and current affairs role, Holmes has also hosted other Ulster Television productions, including Miss Northern Ireland gala specials in 1985 and 1986.
-With Ulster Television, he won a Hometown Radio Award.
-He departed in 1986 to join the BBC.
-At the corporation's Manchester studios, Holmes worked as a presenter on the daytime Open Air programme which was broadcast nationally on BBC1.
+Alongside his news work, Holmes hosted several other UTV productions, including the Miss Northern Ireland gala specials in 1985 and 1986.
+During his time with the station he won a Hometown Radio Award.
+He left UTV in 1986 to join the BBC.
+At the corporation's Manchester studios, he presented the daytime programme Open Air, broadcast nationally on BBC1.